 There are a few different ways you can go about detangling your matted hair.

-- Start by putting detangling spray or deep conditioner in your hair.
+- Start to detangle matted hair by putting detangling spray or deep conditioner in your hair.
 Matted hair is often dry and brittle, and will pull tighter when you attempt to brush out or pull apart tangles.
-You’re allowing the hair to relax and become hydrated by conditioning it, making it easier to detangle.
+You’re allowing the hair to relax and become hydrated by using deep conditioners on it, making it easier to detangle.
 You should also condition the surrounding areas to help prevent the mat from spreading further.

-- Let the conditioner or detangling spray sit in your hair for approximately 30 minutes.
+- Let the conditioner or detangling spray sit in your wet hair for approximately 30 minutes.
 Your hair needs to absorb the moisture and nutrients to help make the detangling process easier.
+When hair is moisturized from root to tip, it’ll be slippery and easier to manage.

 - Get a detangling brush or detangling comb.
-Additionally, you may want to get a wide-tooth comb, as well.
+Additionally, you may want to get a wide toothed comb, as well.
 Wide-tooth combs help spread the hair apart and can pull large strands away from each other easily.
+Fine toothed combs won’t be much help detangling hair, as they don’t have widely spaced teeth that’ll make their way through your locks.
+Fine combs instead of remove loose strands will rip out hair strands instead.

-- Start at the top of the mat, using your fingers to try to separate any large strands from the mat itself.
+- Comb tangled hair starting at the top of the mat, using your fingers to try to separate any large strands from the mat itself.
 By using your fingers, you’re less likely to damage your hair or cause breakage unintentionally.

 - Once you’ve separated as many strands from the mat as possible, use your detangling brush or comb to work slowly through the mat.
 As you begin detangling it, attempt to separate the still-matted area to prevent hair from becoming entangled in the mat again.